 7.2.4 Treasurer, as elected by the Alumni Association; and

-7.2.5 members elected to form part of the Executive Committee, who may serve on the Committee for a maximum of 2 (TWO) consecutive terms.
+7.2.5 five additional members elected to form part of the Executive Committee, who may serve on the Committee for a maximum of 2 (TWO) consecutive terms.

+7.2.6 Vice-Chancellor, executive head and official election officer

+7.2.7 Alumni Relations Office

+7.2.8 Fundraising Office

 7.3 The Executive Committee will have the right to co-opt a maximum of 2 (TWO) members of the Alumni Association.
 Such co-opted members will be full voting members of the Executive Committee, for a period of office not exceeding the period terminating at the close of the elections at an AGM.

-7.4 The membership of any member of the Executive Committee will be automatically terminated if his/her conduct is found to be dishonourable, and the Executive Committee finds him/her unsuitable to remain in office.
+7.4 The membership of any member of the Executive Committee will be automatically terminated if his/her conduct is found to be in contempt of the associations code of conduct and found to be guilty by the Executive committee decision.

-7.5 The functions of the Executive Committee are to:
+7.5 The membership of any member of the Executive Committee will be automatically terminated if he/she misses three alumni executive meetings without prior written notice.

-7.5.1 meet whenever the President deems it necessary in order to manage and conduct the day-to-day affairs of the Alumni Association in between Alumni Parliament meetings;
+7.6 meet whenever the President deems it necessary in order to manage and conduct the day-to-day affairs of the Alumni Association in between Alumni Annual General meetings;

-7.5.2 in particular, manage and execute the plan of action of the Alumni Association;
+7.6.2 in particular, manage and execute the plan of action of the Alumni Association;

-7.5.3 address any urgent matters referred to it by the Alumni Parliament, Management, Council or other statutory bodies prior to the next meeting of the Alumni Parliament; and
+7.6.3 address any urgent matters referred to it by the Alumni Association, Management, Council or other statutory bodies prior to the next meeting of the Alumni Association; and

-7.5.4 raise funds from amongst alumni and other sources for the work of the Alumni Association and the University.
+7.6.4 raise funds from amongst alumni and other sources for the work of the Alumni Association and the University.

+7.6.5 the alumni executive at the next AGM will be able to fill any vacancies should it arise within the committee and such person will serve the remainder of the term of current office

 8. CHAPTERS

-8.1 Chapters may be established in any province in the Republic of South Africa, or in any country outside the Republic of South Africa where there are at least 15 (FIFTEEN) former CUT students.
+8.1 Chapters may be established in any province in the Republic of South Africa, or in any country outside the Republic of South Africa.

-8.2 The functions of the chapters include:

-8.2.1 providing inputs to the Alumni Association and the Executive Committee on matters that affect the alumni and the University;

-8.2.2 raising funds for the Alumni Association, by means of fundraising activities within the discretion of the chapters;

-8.2.3 recruiting members for the Alumni Association;

-8.2.4 being responsible for the organising and efficient planning of social gatherings;

-8.2.5 informing the Alumni Association about planned upcoming events, to enable the inclusion of such activities in the Alumni Association’s publication; and

-8.2.6 ensuring the overall efficacy of each chapter, and the survival thereof.
+8.2 A new chapter that seeks recognition will submit in a form of an application a charter that will be approved by the alumni executive to give status and recognition to a chapter

 9. ELECTION ROLL OF THE ALUMNI ASSOCIATION

-9.1 The Secretary of the Alumni Association is responsible for the establishment and maintenance of the roll of the Alumni Association.
+9.1 The Secretary of the Alumni Association is responsible for the establishment and maintenance of the roll of the Alumni Association which shall be the election roll and a database of the alumni association.

-9.2 The roll will be prima facie evidence that any person whose name appears thereon at the time of claiming to vote as a member of the Alumni Association, is so entitled to vote, and is entitled to all the rights and privileges of a member of the Alumni Association, and that any person whose name does not appear on the roll, is not so entitled.

-9.3 The names of new graduates and diplomates of CUT are deemed to have been inscribed on the Alumni Association roll after degrees, diplomas or certificates have been awarded.
-A member so registered is required to furnish his/her address to the Secretary, and to notify him/her of any change of address.
+9.2

 10. PRESIDENT OF THE ALUMNI ASSOCIATION

-10.1 In the absence of the President, the Vice-President, who is elected by the Alumni Association, will act on behalf of the Alumni Association, and will perform all the functions, and exercise all the duties, of the President.
+10.1